WorldDawnAres/FFTUSR/README_en.md

 [Click here to download](https://github.com/WorldDawnAres/FFTUSR/releases)

+>Windows users can choose between the new or old version according to their preferences, while Linux users are advised to use the new version of the program
+>
 > The .exe file in releases was packaged using Python 3.10.11 and may not support systems running Windows 7 or earlier.
 >
 > The Linux binary was packaged using Python version 3.9.13.